Ikkyusan1/typeset-buddy/README.md

 2. Start Photoshop.
 You'll find the extension under the menu Window > Extensions > Typeset Buddy.

-The disabling of the check for signed extensions is not necessary anymore for this extension.
-Disabling the check was done this way :
-- Win: regedit > ```HKEY_CURRENT_USER/Software/Adobe/CSXS.7```, then add a new entry ```PlayerDebugMode``` of type ```string``` with the value of ```1```.
-- Mac: In the terminal, type: ```defaults write com.adobe.CSXS.7 PlayerDebugMode 1``` (The plist is also located at ~/Library/Preferences/com.adobe.CSXS.7.plist)

-To re-enable the check, just put a value of 0 instead of 1.
+If you just want to use the standalone scripts (for instance, if you don't have PS CC), only the "jsx" folder is necessary.
+You can copy (and rename) it wherever you want.

 ## Standalone scripts
 There's currently no practical way to associate keyboard shortcuts to an HTML extension (we can hijack keypress events, but only when the extension is displayed and focused).
-So, in order to allow the use of some basic functions without having to click on a button or even having the extension opened, for that matter, I've added some standalone scripts.
+So, in order to allow the use of some basic functions without having to click on a button (or even having the extension opened, for that matter) I've added some standalone scripts.
 You can find them in the "jsx/" folder.
 The available scripts are :
 - tb_autoresize_selected_layers.jsx
 - tb_decrease_font_size_selected_layers.jsx
 - tb_increase_font_size_selected_layers.jsx
+- tb_round_font_size_selected_layers.jsx
 - tb_toggle_fauxbold_selected_layers.jsx
 - tb_toggle_fauxitalic_selected_layers.jsx
 - tb_toggle_hyphenation_selected_layers.jsx
+- tb_robot.jsx

 This way you can create a Photoshop Action to run these scripts and associate a keystroke to the action.
 (Running a script is done via the app menu File > Scripts > Browse...)

+## TB Robot
+The tb_robot.jsx standalone script is designed to automatically typeset psd files.
+It won't put the text inside the bubbles, but it will create all the text layers and apply the relevant styles on them.
+If you don't have PS CC, look at the provided examples to create your stylesets.
+The robot has a button to export the expected style properties and the list of available fonts.
+Quick note : keep in mind that if several styles are defined for a bubble, the robot will use only the last one for the typesetting.

 ## Translation script format

 ### Page numbers
 - They must be written on three or four digits.
 - They must be followed by a # character.